ghbrown/xmpl/readme.md

 ### Contributing

 Bug reports can be made via issue.
-Bug reports on portability and grammar mistakes are especially welcome.
+Portability bugs are first priority, followed by command usage and/or grammar mistakes.

 Contributions are always welcome, especially documentation for commands currently missing examples or those missing common use cases.
-A template is present at `data/zzz_template`, and more guidelines can be found in `contributing.md`.
+More information about the project and contribution guidelines can be found in `contributing.md`.